5th March, 2025

 Hidden cost to society

 For the remainder of the costs of an accident, the Government (or more accurately - the taxpayer) picks up the tab.
-This accounts for around 20% of the accidents hidden costs.
+This accounts for around 25% of the costs of accidents.

 Stop accidents before they happen, with near-miss reporting.
 Here are 5 examples of how near-miss reporting can help you prevent accidents.